 Given a scenario students will explain the unique logistics capabilities and limitations of the air, land, maritime and SOF component commands in accordance with NATO doctrine.

 Given the "Crisis in the Zoran Sea" scenario students will successfully apply the NATO Operational Planning Process (OPP) as operational-level J-4 planners, in accordance with the ACO comprehensive operations planning directive (COPD) ver 2.0 and functional planning guidance for logistics.

 Military officers (OF-2 through OF-4) or their civilian equivalents who are assigned to NATO or national positions that involve logistic and movement planning in multinational joint operations.

 Academic prerequisites: must have national and/or international officers’ education or civilian equivalent in logistics and/or movement.
-Students must have previously completed the NATO Logistics Course M4-94, and/or M4-14 NATO Movements Course.
+Students must have previously completed the NATO Logistics Introductory Course and NATO Logistics Operational Course.

 Waivers for prerequisites and for applications by perspective students not included in the intended target population will be reviewed on a case by case basis.

 ||English 3333 IAW STANAG 6001

 ||NCO: Not eligible